jhap1982/giveituruguay/2017/2017-02-10 - KeyBank Center, Buffalo, NY, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Aeroplane
+7. Aeroplane
-Go Robot
+8. Go Robot
-Until Then part of JOSH
+9. Until Then part of JOSH
-I Like Dirt
+10. I Like Dirt
-Californication
+11. Californication
-What Is Soul? jam
+12. What Is Soul? jam
-Sick Love
+13. Sick Love
-Search and Destroy
+14. Search and Destroy
-The Getaway
+15. The Getaway
-Under the Bridge
+16. Under the Bridge
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes